 You may not know everything about your character when you start your story, and so some pieces may seem irrelevant.
 That is okay.
 You may skip things and return to them later.

-If you're in the middle of your story and you get stuck, return to this workbook and try to learn more about your character.
+If you're in the middle of your story and you get stuck, return to some questions and try to learn more about your character.
 Perhaps you didn't dive deep enough into a certain topic and you need to explore it further.

 If you're revising your story, make sure you pay attention to this too.
 You can track your character's consistency and alignment with their core being you've developed here.